UniversalDependencies/docs/svalidation.md

 </div>

-# Acl not dependent on NOUN/PROPN/PRON
+# Acl not dependent on NOUN/PROPN/PRON/DET

 <b>DEBUGGING TEST.
 NONZERO HITS DOES NOT MEAN THE DATA IS INVALID.</b> Clausal modifiers of nouns should depend on NOUN/PROPN only; those in the following table depend on other parts of speech.

-Search expression: `!PRON&!NOUN&!PROPN >acl _`
+Search expression: `!NOUN&!PROPN&!PRON&!DET >acl _`

 <a href="http://universaldependencies.org/u/dep/acl.html">Link to documentation</a>